scottnelle/gainstepper/README.md

 2. Find the Reaper Resources directory.
 Under the Options menu click "Show REAPER’s resource path in explorer/finder…" to have Reaper find this folder for you.

-3. Open the Effects directory within the Reaper Resources directory and copy unzipped download to that directory.
+3. Open the Effects directory within the Reaper Resources directory and copy the `Gain Stepper` file to that directory (or a subdirectory within.)

 4. In Reaper, scan for new plugins.